 Monitoring carbohydrate intake is one of the key ways people with diabetes can manage their blood sugar levels.
 People living with type 1 or type 2 diabetes should aim to get 45% of their daily calories from carbohydrates.

-This advice comes from the Centers for Disease Control and Prevention (CDC).
+This advice comes from the

 Carbohydrates occur in many different foods, including whole grains, fruit, vegetables, and baked goods.
 By eating a safe amount of carbohydrates, a person with diabetes can:

 - improve their quality of life

 In this article, we look at the number of carbohydrates a person with diabetes needs per day, the factors affecting this, and how to eat a suitable amount.

 For females, they recommend 3–4 servings of carbohydrates, at 15 grams (g) per serving.
 For males, they recommend a slightly higher amount of 4–5 servings.
 This is equivalent to 45–75 g each meal.